Care Guides > How to Choose a Care Home

 What type of care do you require?

-If you aren’t sure what type of care your loved one needs, you can speak to one of our knowledgeable and friendly care experts.
+If you aren’t sure what type of care your loved one needs or you’re feeling a bit overwhelmed by your search online, you can speak to one of our knowledgeable and friendly care experts.
 They’ll be able to help you understand the type of care home that’s best suited to your loved one.

 Care needs can also be determined through a care needs assessment, which can be booked through GOV.UK.
 This is a free, professional test provided by your local council that helps you work out what type of care you or your loved one needs.